uvarc/rc-learning/content/notes/slurm-from-cli/section3.md

 ```bash
 sleep 30m
 ```
 as the command.
 You won't need to request a specific amount of memory.
-Submit this script and monitor your job's status.
-Once it starts, let it run for a few minutes, then cancel it.
+Submit this script and monitor your job’s status in the queue with `squeue` or the Active Jobs tab.
+Once it starts, get information about your job with `scontrol`, let it run for a minute, then cancel it with `scancel`.
+Practice with the terminal commands or the OOD GUI.
+Note that you will need your job’s ID for the last two commands.

 {{< spoiler text="Example script" >}}
 {{< code-download file="/notes/slurm-from-cli/scripts/slow.slurm" lang="bash" >}}